risebeyondio/io/containers-microservices/kubernetes/kubernetes-deep-dive.rst

       check pvc protection for a claim ``kubectl describe pvc mongodb-pvc``

-      under finalizers in the describe pv and pvc outputs ``pv-protection`` and ```pvc-protection`` shows
+      under finalizers in both describe pv and pvc outputs ``pv-protection`` and ```pvc-protection`` shows

       delete the pv claim - pvc ``kubectl delete pvc mongodb-pvc``

-      the pvc got terminated, but the volume is still attached to pod ``kubectl get pvc``
+      verify ``kubectl get pvc`` - pvc got terminated, but the volume is still attached to pod

-      with just deleted pvc, attempt ro access to data ``kubectl exec -it mongodb mongo``
+      with just deleted pvc, attempt to access to data ``kubectl exec -it mongodb mongo``

       mongodb-shell> use mystore

       mongodb-shell>db.foo.find()

+      all access still fine

       delete the pod, which finally deletes the PVC:

       ``kubectl delete pods mongodb``

-      Show that the PVC is deleted:
+      the pvs is now completely deleted:

       ``kubectl get pvc``

+|

+storage classes
+   automatically provision storage with no need to create storage, configuring it, etc.

+   storage class is an object

+   declare what the provisioner is, everything else will get done by kubernetes

+|

+   apiVersion: storage.k8s.io/v1
+   kind: StorageClass
+   metadata:
+     name: fast
+   provisioner: kubernetes.io/gce-pd
+   parameters:
+     type: pd-ssd

 |